 Chapter 5 marks the first time and hopefully not the last time that Jerry Coleman tries to destroy Enberg's career.
-They are both working for KTLA at the time and the UCLA basketball games are being taped and played at 11pm.
-Enberg is calling the games and getting great ratings because of the success of the team, even with the tape delay.
-Coleman is a Sports Broadcaster for the 10 o'clock news.
+They were both working for KTLA at the time and the UCLA basketball games were being taped and played at 11 pm.
+Enberg was calling the games and getting great ratings because of the success of the team, even with the tape delay.
+Coleman as it happened was a Sports Broadcaster for the 10 o'clock news.

-Everyone at KTLA is very careful not to give away the score of the game to those waiting to tune in.
-Coleman with his devil-may-care attitude reveals that the Bruins won the game by one point.
-Enberg makes a big deal of Coleman's announcement but really UCLA never lost back then, so why would he care?
-Because Enberg never forgives or forgets!
+Everyone at KTLA was bing very careful not to give away the score of the game to those waiting to tune in.
+Coleman with his devil-may-care attitude revealed that the Bruins won a game by one point.
+Enberg makes a big deal of Coleman's announcement, but really UCLA never lost back then, so why would he care?
+Answer: because Enberg never forgives or forgets!

 Dick Enberg prides himself on being a fair broadcaster and not a homer for the team that hired him.
 Do we want him singing the praises of the Dodgers when he comes to town?
 Discuss.

 How will Enberg take revenge on Jerry Coleman in San Diego?
 Discuss.